hapax/hapax.github.io/assets/alien-maths.md

 than English, while the
 [Hopi language reflects a different conception of time](https://en.wikipedia.org/wiki/Hopi_time_controversy).
 The claim that language affects our perception of reality is called *linguistic relativism*.
-More precisely, "strong" linguistic relativism states that your languages *determines* your reality, while "weak" relativism states that your language merely influences your reality.
+"Strong" linguistic relativism states that your languages *determines* your reality.
+"Weak" relativism makes the weaker claim that language merely influences your reality; perception is somehow downstream from language.

 Perhaps the sharpest version of the hypothesis is that [colour words](https://en.wikipedia.org/wiki/Linguistic_relativity_and_the_color_naming_debate)